9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 Bolwerksmolen, Deventer

 A sawmill windmill in the eastern part of the Netherlands.
 Check the hours it is open as it is normally only open a few days of the week.
-Really nice to see on the inside of this rare type of windmill.
+One of the best places to see the inner workings of this rare type of windmill.

 - Bolwerksmolen – a traditional sawmill with strong industrial character